 If a student falsifies a timecard the Office of Financial Assistance is obligated to report this incident of fraud to the Department of Education's Office of the Inspector General.
 A federal investigation may result.

-Resident assistants, who are eligible for federal work-study, may work one additional job on campus up to a $1200 award.
+Resident assistants, who are eligible for federal work-study, may work an additional job on campus with approval from their direct supervisor in residence life.

 Questions Concerning Campus Employment

-If you have questions regarding the student employment program, please contact Pam Perry, Student Employment Coordinator, at 319-895-4216 in the Office of Financial Assistance.
+If you have questions regarding the student employment program, please contact Renee Miceli, Student Employment Coordinator, at 319-895-4216 in the Office of Financial Assistance.

-If you have questions regarding your paycheck/timecard, please contact Lisa Evans, Cashier, at 319-895-4593 in the Business Services Office or email@example.com
+If you have questions regarding your paycheck/timecard, please contact Lisa Evans, Payroll Coordinator, at 319-895-4593 in the Business Services Office or firstname.lastname@example.org

 Office hours: 8:00 a.m. - 4:30 p.m.